All Episodes

 Thomas Sowell, can Republicans talk?

-This is about the fact he's worried that we might lose this tax extension debate because there aren't any Republicans who can articulate properly here to persuade people of what this is all about.
+This is about the fact he's worried that we might lose this tax extension debate because there aren't any Republicans who can articulate properly here to persuade people what this is all about.

-And the simple fact of the what Seoul wants is some Republican to say, look, tax cuts for the rich, tax cuts for millionaires and billionaires raises money, which it does.
+And the simple fact of the, what Seoul wants is some Republican to say, look, tax cuts for the rich, tax cuts for millionaires and billionaires raises money, which it does.

 Tax cuts for millionaires and billionaires and the rich raises money and will create jobs.